ricky52be7/vs-lihkg/README.md

 # LIHKG Viewer README

-A vscode extension for browsing LIHKG
+A vscode extension for browsing LIHKG in JAVA style.

 <!-- ## How to install